 When you decide to run ads on your podcast, just make sure you are comfortable with your decision.
 It’s always going to be your final choice.
 You should also keep your listeners in mind, keep an open discussion with them and allow them to be a part of the decision, ask for feedback.
 There are a few things to consider before you run any ads, is it going to be worth it for you?
 Are you going to feel ok with selling ads on your podcast even if you know you aren’t getting a ton of downloads?

 The General Rule of Thumb Before Advertising is 500-1000 Downloads per Episode

 If you are still on the fence about if you want to run ads, just try it for a while and see how your listeners react.
 I think you would be surprised about just how easy they take to listen to your ads (especially if you make them entertaining).

 Finding companies to sponsor your podcast can be a little bit difficult and filled with rejection if you’re not careful.
 Most of the time, advertisers are the ones finding the podcasts, so keep that in mind, if you have a decent following, then advertisers will find you.
 However, if you want to go out and find companies to advertise on your podcast, there’s really only one way to do it.
 Email.

-Find companies who are not only already advertising on podcasts, but advertising on similar shows to yours, and email their marketing/PR departments.
+Find companies that are not only already advertising on podcasts but on similar shows to yours, and email their marketing/PR departments.
 That way you know you are getting in front of the right audience, and the company will be more likely to agree to sponsor you.
-That’s all you can really do, just keep emailing people, and eventually you might find someone that wants to sponsor your show.
+That’s all you can really do, just keep emailing people, and eventually, you might find someone that wants to sponsor your show.

 Other Monetization Options